mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    in python) the computed times are some relatively small number from some well defined time mark.
 The most common relative standard is the implicit time standard used in all seismic reflection data:  shot time.
-SAC users will recognize this ideas as the case when IZTYPE==IO.
+SAC users will recognize this idea as the case when IZTYPE==IO.
 Another important one used in MsPASS is an arrival time reference, which is a generalization of the case in SAC with IZTYPE==IA or ITn.
 We intentionally do not limit what this standard